 P6: This principle requires considering novel mechanisms from (1) data viewpoint allowing IoT sensors to securely receive and perform actuation requests from edge nodes and (2) programmability viewpoint supporting actuation capabilities for remote IoT device programmability (for example, building standard actuation APIs).

-P7: The approaches of push and pull data on-demand can be investigated for edge-cloud data transfer.
-Impact of different data representations can be considered as a good starting point to avoid excessive data traffic.
-There is need for a model to support secure data migration among multi-location data stores.
+P7: The approaches to push and pull data on-demand can be investigated for edge-cloud data transfer.
+The impact of different data representations can be considered as a good starting point to avoid excessive data traffic.
+There is a need for a model to support secure data migration among multi-location data stores.
 Just as important from analytics viewpoint, we need to incorporate algorithms and metrics for scheduling and synchronizing ML model updates, since streaming data will evolve over time, posing challenges for ML-based systems.

 This work is published in , as a part of the Lecture Notes in Computer Science book series (LNCS, volume 11681).
 The conference presentation is listed under the project results (Projektergebnisse) section of the main page of the project.

 Lujic I., Truong HL.
 (2019) Architecturing Elastic Edge Storage Services for Data-Driven Decision Making.
 In: Bures T., Duchien L., Inverardi P. (eds) Software Architecture.
 ECSA 2019.
 Lecture Notes in Computer Science, vol 11681.
 Springer, Cham